About The Russian Arctic Convoy Project

 Photos - Veterans Jock Dempster and Jimmy McHugh talk to local school children in Poolewe

 *Please be aware that by submitting content to “Convoys Remembered” you assign the copyright to the Russian Arctic Convoy Museum, and give us permission to use the content beyond this site.
-For example, we may include it in storyboards at our Exhibition in Inverasdale, or we may use it for promotional purposes.
+For example, we may include it in storyboards or in our museum exhibits, or we may use it for promotional purposes.

 Contribute to the Oral History Programme.